BushraBahumdain/control_panel_database/README.md

-# control_panel_database
+# Control Panel Database
-the database that stores the robot directions and then retrieves it.
+The database that stores the robot directions and then retrieves it.

+# Usage
+controlPanel table is dedicated to store the direction values when the arrow button is clicked.